Huge Rush At Cattle Markets Amid Attraction Of Children - UrduPoint

 Huge Rush At Cattle Markets Amid Attraction Of Children

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jun, 2023 ) :As the sale of sacrificial animals all over the country's makeshift cattle markets are gearing up where enthusiastic buyers especially youngsters are taking a keen interest in buying some unique Names and heavy-weight animals.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jun, 2023 ) :As the sale of sacrificial animals all over the country's makeshift cattle markets is gearing up where enthusiastic buyers especially youngsters are taking a keen interest in buying some unique Names and heavy-weight animals.

 According to a private news channel, despite prices, most people have been visiting animal markets to get the animals of their choice well before Eid day, to provide their family members, especially children, to spend maximum time with these animals before they are slaughtered to fulfill the command of Allah Almighty.

-All kind of heavy weight and various unusual name animals including cows, bulls, camels, goats, lambs are becoming part of cattle markets across the country.
-A goat with heavy weight more than 300 kilograms has become an attraction for youngsters in the Faisalabad cattle market.
+All kinds of heavy-weight and various unusual name animals including cows, bulls, camels, goats, and lambs are becoming part of cattle markets across the country.
+A goat with a heavy weight of more than 300 kilograms has become an attraction for youngsters in the Faisalabad cattle market.